Skip links

 For employees the Austrian Income Tax Act has special tax relief.
 As the annual income of an employee is divided into 14 portions and paid in 12 regular payments plus a vacation bonus (May) and a Christmas bonus (November), the vacation bonus and Christmas bonus are taxed at only 6%.

-Self-employed persons have been awarded an automatic profit tax allowance of € 4.500 per year.
+Self-employed persons have been awarded an automatic profit tax allowance up to € 4,950 per year.

 There exist progressive Income tax rates levied on the taxable income.